-Planning your first trip to Disney World?
+Planning your first trip to Disney World and visit Magic Kingdom?
 Be sure to check out our tips on how to make your Disney trip a surprise here.

 You should also keep in mind that there are many things to do at Magic Kingdom other than going on rides such as watching the Festival of Fantasy Parade, dinning with the characters, or meet Walt Disney World Princesses.

 One of our family’s favorite Magic Kingdom attractions was the Happily Ever After fireworks show.
 Dedicated by the Walt Disney Company in 2017, this show is perfect for any Disney lover and has quickly become a fan favorite.

-Yet, when planning your big day at Walt Disney World, deciding which rides to go on is a hard decision.
+Yet, when planning your big day at Walt Disney World, deciding which best rides Magic Kingdom to go on is a hard decision.

 Although, when we visited Magic Kingdom we didn’t find height requirements to be too limiting with our toddler.
 Disney does a great job of offering many rides for toddlers and a few thrilling rides for the older kids too!